Hi, I'm Simran.

 Notes from the margins.

-2. 02 Smart Tasks Reimagining Siri for multi-step, context-aware AI workflows.
-AI · Consumer Coming soon
+2. 02 Smart Tasks for Siri Reimagining Siri for multi-step, context-aware AI workflows.
+AI · Consumer 5 min read

-3. 03 Stack Overflow in the AI Assistant Era From search engine to trusted debugging layer.
-Developer Tools Coming soon
+3. 03 Stack Overflow in the AI Era From search engine to trusted debugging layer.
+Developer Tools 5 min read

-4. 04 Alexa From voice assistant to home intelligence platform.
-AI · Hardware Coming soon
+4. 04 Alexa, after voice From voice assistant to home intelligence platform.
+AI · Hardware 4 min read

-5. 05 Stanley & the Psychology of Virality How a 100-year-old thermos became a cultural object.
-Consumer · Brand Coming soon
+5. 05 Stanley, the cultural object How a 100-year-old thermos became a cultural object.
+Consumer · Brand 4 min read

 Projects